webbrandon/simple-secure-auth/lessons/part-one.md

 # Create a Baseline Template
-When beginning a project development plan engineers will need to translate the designs to a structure for coding, testing and maintaining the software.
-Theses designs provide engineers with the information required to develop a baseline template that facilitates data the project.
-We can use the Express tool to accomplish this quickly and apply the best practices for the framework.
+When beginning a project development plan engineers will need to translate the designs to a structure for developing, testing and maintaining the software.
+Theses designs provide engineers with the information required to develop a baseline template that facilitates data for the project.
+We can use the Express command-line tool to accomplish this quickly and apply the current best practices.

 ## Generating An Express Application
 To do this you need to make sure you have installed Express4 globally, you can refer to earlier tutorials about this.
 This requires the use of a command-line console.
 Open your console and navigate to the the project workspace folder where you will be saving your project.
 Run the following command: